 Cinnamon Streusel Muffins are one of my favorite dessert breakfasts!
 They're like sour cream coffee cake muffins with cinnamon streusel topping.
 These are perfect to grab when you're on the go!
 And by "on the go", I mean running from your kitchen to your office because you're late for a Zoom meeting…

-I like to wash these down with a glass of milk, but they also go great with a cup of coffee or tea!
-My favorite thing about these muffins is that they have crumbly layers of cinnamon sugar swirled in the middle!
-It's such a delicious surprise and makes them seem like more of a fancy bakery muffin, almost like a cinnamon roll in muffin form!
-However, they're really so easy to make!
+My favorite thing about these easy muffins is that they have crumbly layers of cinnamon sugar swirled in the middle!
+It's such a delicious surprise and makes them seem like more of a fancy bakery muffin - almost like a cinnamon roll, except much easier to make!

 For a fruity fall variation of these muffins, check out my Honey Pear Muffins with Cinnamon Streusel!
 You might also find yourself loving my Glazed Orange Poppy Seed Muffins (they're a personal favorite)!